 The Statement of Net Position is the University's balance sheet.
-It presents information on all of the University's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between these four reported as net position (equity).
+It presents information on all of the University's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between these four is reported as net position (equity).
 Assets, deferred outflows of resources, liabilities, and deferred inflows of resources are generally reported at book value, except investments, which are reported at fair value.
 Over time, increases or decreases in net position may serve as a useful indicator of the financial position of the University.

-The University's net position is classified into three categories:
+The University's net position is classified as net investment in capital assets, restricted or unrestricted.